T1taniumF0rge-Industries-Inc/Software/DEVELOPER.md

-# Developer Area
+# Developer Troubleshooting Area

-This file is only important and applicable to the collaborators and developers of the `Software` repository.
-If you are a standard user, this information does not apply and will not serve you anything
+This file is only important and applicable to the collaborators and developers of the `Software` repository for *troubleshooting purposes only*.
+If you are a standard user, this information does not apply and will not serve you anything unless you are using Git actively on this repository.

 ## Important